 3.3 Language Schools

 Yes, it is definitely safe to teach and live in the UAE!
 In fact, it is the second safest country in the world.
 Don’t be misled by the horrifying news from its neighbouring countries.

 Although UAE has a diverse society due to the massive influx of expatriates, it is still an Islamic country.
 Its people are generally accommodating and hospitable.
 But to have an enjoyable and safe stay, you need to learn traditions and culture.

 If you respect local culture and laws, teaching English (or living) in UAE will be nothing different from teaching from any foreign country.

 Different schools in UAE require different requirements.
 If you are vying for a teaching job in the best institutions in the country, you will be required to have:

 For midrange schools, you will be required at a minimum a bachelor’s degree instead of masters and the experience will slightly vary.
-It is always an advantage to have a CELTA or a TEFL certification to showcase your credibility to teach in English in a classroom setting.
+It is always an advantage to have a CELTA or an Online TEFL certification to showcase your credibility to teach in English in a classroom setting.

 Info: Make sure that your documents are attested by the Ministry of Foreign Affairs and International Cooperation and the embassy of your country in the UAE.
 The authenticity of submitted documents is a priority, especially for processing the visa.